5 tips for surviving the Christmas season

 A little helping hand from nature

 Milk Thistle is a popular herbal remedy for a hangover due to its long history of having been taken to help protect the liver from damage.
 It helps the liver eliminate alcohol faster from the body.
 Milk Thistle can be taken as tablets both before and after your night out.
+You can read about the science around this herb right HERE.

 If you must have a coffee, drink plenty of water beforehand because coffee will dehydrate you even more.
 Go for ginger or peppermint tea to help with reducing nausea and stomach pain.
 Replace vitamin and minerals with apple juice, cranberry juice or coconut water (orange juice can irritate the stomach).